 Maryann Kelley, age 96 of King, WI passed away on Thursday, May 15, 2025 at Moses Hall, WI Veterans Home in King.
 Maryann (known as "Toots") was born on November 5, 1928; daughter of the late Bernard and Rose Loftus in Chicago, Maryann was a gentle, loving soul who loved her family, dancing, walking, reading, traveling, a warm summer day, dogs and cats, nature, whiskey sours and pina' coladas.
-She was a big fan of the Packers and Badger foot- Maryann is survived by her loving children, William (Nita) Laursen Jr. of Frisco, TX; Lynda Laursen of Waupaca, WI; Bernard (Chris) Laursen of Coulterville, CA; Rosanne Curtis of Waupaca, WI; Robert Laursen of Pelican Lake, WI; nine grandchildren; fourteen great-grandchildren; three great-great-grandchildren; sister, Josephine (Joe) Kosik; also many other relatives and friends.
+She was a big fan of the Packers and Badger football Maryann is survived by her loving children, William (Nita) Laursen Jr. of Frisco, TX; Lynda Laursen of Waupaca, WI; Bernard (Chris) Laursen of Coulterville, CA; Rosanne Curtis of Waupaca, WI; Robert Laursen of Pelican Lake, WI; nine grandchildren; fourteen great-grandchildren; three great-great-grandchildren; sister, Josephine (Joe) Kosik; also many other relatives and friends.
 Maryann was preceded in death by her parents, 1st husband, William Laursen, brother, Sonny, sister, Dorothy, two grandsons and her 2nd husband, William "Bill" Kelley.
 A Celebration of Life will be held at a later date.
-Holly Funeral Home of Waupaca is assisting the family with Strong, Jerry Jerry R. Strong, age 85 of the Town of Larrabee, passed away on Sunday morning, May 18, 2025.
+Holly Funeral Home of Waupaca is assisting the family with arrangements.
+Strong, Jerry Jerry R. Strong, age 85 of the Town of Larrabee, passed away on Sunday morning, May 18, 2025.
 For the best in local news, look no further!
 Whether at work, school or play, you can find everything you need and more in the newspaper.
 Start your subscription today!
 Call 715-258-3207 Legal Notices Be informed on all of the local legal announcements in your area.
-7700 BY THE COURT: DATE SIGNED: April 30, 2025 Electronically signed by Judge Troy L. Nielsen Circuit Court Judge STATE OF WISCONSIN, CIRCUIT COURT, WAUPACA COUNTY IN THE MATTER OF THE ESTATE OF Jennie L. Johnson DOD: 08/23/2024 ☑ Amended Order Setting Time to Hear Petition for Administration and Deadline for Filing Claims (Formal Administration) Case No. 25-PR-36 A Petition for Formal Administration THE COURT FINDS: The decedent, with date of birth 08/03/1943 and date of death 08/23/2024 was domiciled in Waupaca County, State of WI, with a mailing address of N10905 Lakeshore Road, lintonville, WI 54929 HE COURT ORDERS .
-The Petition be heard at the Waupaca County Courthouse, Waupaca, Wisconsin, Room Br.
-I, before Circuit Court Judge/Circuit Court Commission Hon.
-Troy Nielsen, on June 2, 2025 at [Time] 11:00 a.m..
-You do not need to appear unless you object.
-The petition may be granted if there is no objection.
-2. The deadline for filing a claim against the decedent's estate is August 1, 2025.
+Legals 2.
+The deadline for filing a claim against the decedent's estate is August 1, 2025.
 3. A claim may be filed at the Waupaca County Courthouse, Waupaca, Wisconsin, Room Probate Office.
 Heirship will be determined at the hearing on petition for final judgment.
-Publication of this notice is notice to any persons whose names or addresses aré unknown If you require reasonable accommodations due to a disability to participate in the court process, please call 715-258-6429 prior to the scheduled court date.
+Publication of this notice is notice to If you require reasonable accommodations due to a disability to participate in the court process, please call 715-258-6429 prior to the scheduled court date.
 Please note that the court does not provide transportation.
-Form completed by: Robyn J. De Vos 531 Washington Street P.O.
-Box 1184 Wausau, WI 54402-1184 Telephone Number 715-842-2291 Bar Number 1057278 Publish May 8, 15 & 22, 2025 WNAXLP BY THE COURT Electronically signed by Judge Troy L Nielsen Circuit Court Juda STATE OF WISCONSIN, CIRCUIT COURT, WAUPACA COUNTY IN THE MATTER OF THE ESTATE OF RUTH MCKETHAN GARNER Order Setting Time to Hear Petition for Administration and Deadline for Filing Claims (Formal Administration) Case No. 2025 PR 41 A Petition for Formal Administration was THE COURT FINDS:
+Telephone Number 715-842-2291 Bar Number 1057278 Publish May 8, 15 & 22, 2025 WNAXLP Nielsen Circuit Court Juda STATE OF WISCONSIN, CIRCUIT COURT, WAUPACA COUNTY IN THE MATTER OF THE ESTATE OF (Formal Administration) Case No. 2025 PR 41 A Petition for Formal Administration was The decedent, with date of birth 7/23/1937 and date of death 1/8/2025 are unknown Form completed by: